dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

           instead of the exception, especially higher up the hierarchy
         - therefore it's more difficult for private individuals to confer influence
+        - By design, this tight constraint on influence diffusion keeps people in line

       - if influence exchanges (via wealth, role, or otherwise) could be mapped out in a graph for democratic and communist systems
         - for both, are the nodes in the graph would be defined by the